sagemath/sagewiki_to_gh-2022-10-10/LanguagesAndTilings.md

 The base class for all finite words is currently in sage.combinat.words.finite_word and is called FiniteWord.
 Some generic algorithms are implemented in the category of languages and factorial languages.
 The specific classes are

  * sage.combinat.words.word_sequence
-    * Word_sequence: a word built from a Python object which support the [[http://docs.python.org/c-api/sequence.html|sequence protocol]].
-It includes list, tuple, ...
+    * Word_char: a word whose underlying datastructure is a C array of unsigned char
-    * Word_str: a subclass of the one above dedicated for strings
+    * Word_python_object: a subclass of the one above dedicated for strings Those two classes benefit from algorithms implemented in pure C that may be found in sage.combinat.words.algorithms
  * sage.combinat.words.lazy_word:
     * FiniteWord_iterable: word built from iterators
     * FiniteWord_callable: word built from a function